-beautiful fuk [sic] em.
+beautiful fuk [sic] em

-While Merrill Lynch's May 22nd and May 23rd research reports maintained GoTo's 2-1 rating and recommended GoTo as "attractive", the research analysts' May 25th e-mail stated an intention to downgrade GoTo based on valuation concerns - meaning that they viewed the stock as expensive.
+While the May 22nd and May 23rd research reports maintained GoTo's 2-1 rating and recommended GoTo as "attractive", the May 25th e-mail stated an intention to downgrade GoTo based on valuation concerns - meaning that they viewed the stock as expensive.
 GoTo's stock price, however, remained relatively constant from May 21 to May 31, 2001.
 In fact, on May 22nd and May 23rd, when Merrill Lynch issued research reports recommending the stock, GoTo closed at \$23.90 and \$23.43, respectively and on May 25th, the date of the e-mail, GoTo closed at \$22.75.
 Accordingly, the May 22nd and May 23rd research reports also expressed views that were contrary to the views privately expressed in the May 25th e-mail, and did not disclose those contrary views.
 As a result, the May 22nd and 23rd research reports were fraudulent.

-Merrill Lynch did not publish the GoTo downgrade on May 25.
+Blodget did not publish the GoTo downgrade on May 25.
 On the morning of June 6th, GoTo issued a press release announcing its follow-on offering and naming its underwriters, which did not include Merrill Lynch.
 Blodget and his fellow analyst believed that news of GoTo's secondary offering would have a near term negative impact on GoTo's stock price.
-That same morning, Merrill Lynch issued its report downgrading GoTo from 2-1 to 3-1 in substantially the same form as the draft bullets in the May 25th e-mail.
-The June 6th research report did not disclose the analysts' belief that news of GoTo's stock price.
+That same morning, Blodget issued his report downgrading GoTo from 2-1 to 3-1 in substantially the same form as the draft bullets in the May 25th e-mail.6 The June 6th research report did not disclose the analysts' belief that news of GoTo's secondary offering would have a near term negative impact on GoTo's stock price.